dvaneynde/home-automation/DESIGN.md

 @enduml
 ```

-Concretely the following object diagram translates the configuration.
-Note the listener link, the Lamp listens on events from the Switch.
+The following object diagram translates the configuration.
+Note the listener links, the Lamp listens on events from the Connector who listens in turn to events on Switch.

 ```plantuml
 @startuml